6 Facts About Fake News In The 2016 Election

 Fifteen percent of respondents said they recalled seeing the "real" fake news headlines, and eight percent said they believed the headlines.
 But then, 14 percent said they remembered the fake fake news headlines, and eight percent likewise said they believed those headlines.

-That result could mean that a sizable chunk of Americans are so set in their beliefs that they are easily convinced of falsehoods, as the New York Times' Neil Irwin wrote:
+That result could mean that a sizable chunk of Americans are so set in their beliefs that they are easily convinced of falsehoods, as the New York Times's Neil Irwin wrote:

 Indeed, the authors found that "Democrats and Republicans, respectively, are 17.2 and 14.7 percentage points more likely to believe ideologically aligned articles than they are to believe nonaligned articles."